TheLastProject/minimalKioskOS/README.md

 example.com/logout 1
 ```

-Before typing, minimalKioskOS will wait for 5 seconds and wait 1 second between each typing action.
+minimalKioskOS will wait for 1 second between each typing action.
 This time is added to the display time.
+To add extra delays, add statements like "sleep:5" (to sleep 5 seconds)

 ## Building minimalKioskOS